 Algorithms not only base their ranking on users’ preferences but also on platform-wide settings.
 Each platform has specific triggers that will boost content circulation based on content format, engagement metrics, or other factors.

-When working with social media platforms, it is important to be aware of these settings in order to create content that will have a better chance to be boosted and served to your audience by the algorithm.
+When working with social media platforms, it is important to be aware of these settings to create content that will have a better chance of being boosted and served to your audience by the algorithm.

 While the platform has been mainly the home of long-form video content, in 2020, YouTube launched its Shorts feature.
 Catering towards the short-sized content that had made the fortune of TikTok and Instagram Reels.